Hyper-Dragon/DgtAngel/README.md

 Pull requests are welcome.
 If you want to make any significant changes then please open an issue first so that they can be discussed.

+This project consits of two distinct compponents with their own separate development guides.

+- [*sourceExt*](/Hyper-Dragon/DgtAngel/tree/main/sourceExt) is the Chrome Extension (Javascript)
+- [*source*](/Hyper-Dragon/DgtAngel/tree/main/source) is the Cherub Client (.Net Core)

 ## License

 [![GPLv3 license](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/Hyper-Dragon/DgtAngel/blob/main/LICENSE)